-Writer and biographer Charles Davidson, a retired Presbyterian Church (USA) minister, psychotherapist, and teacher, was pastor of congregations in North Carolina, Florida, Georgia, and Virginia; a clinician with Pastoral Counseling Services of Central Virginia; and undergraduate professor of history and philosophy as well as the Darrel Rollins graduate professor of pastoral theology, care, and counseling at Virginia University of Lynchburg.
+Writer and editor Charles Davidson, a retired Presbyterian Church (USA) minister, psychotherapist, and professor, was pastor of congregations in North Carolina, Florida, Georgia, Michigan, and Virginia; a clinician with Pastoral Counseling Services of Central Virginia; undergraduate professor of history and the Darrel Rollins Professor of Holistic Ministry in pastoral theology, care, and counseling at Virginia University of Lynchburg.
 He was earlier an adjunct instructor of philosophy at Henry Ford Community College, Dearborn, Michigan, and of philosophy and theology at St. Mary’s College, Orchard Lake, Michigan.
-He resides in Asheville, North Carolina.

-His publications include Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books), a theological and psychological interpretation of Van Gogh’s life and art, as well as articles, essays, poetry, commentary, and educational curricula appearing in Pastoral Psychology(1)(2), Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, Presbyterian Outlook, Self Psychology News, and Vox Populi: A Public Sphere for Poetry, Nature, and Politics.
+His publications include Foster’s Pie Pan: Stories of Grace Abounding in a Fallen World (Parson’s Porch Books, 2023), George Buttrick’s Guide to Preaching the Gospel (Abingdon Press, August 2020), and Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books, 2011), a theological and psychological interpretation of Van Gogh’s life and art.
+His professional articles, biblical commentary and curricula, essays, and poetry have appeared in Pastoral Psychology, Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, The Presbyterian Outlook, and Vox Populi: A Public Sphere for Poetry, Politics, and Nature.